fioriandrea/aawk/README.md

 # aawk

-My implementation of an AWK interpreter in Go.
+A POSIX-compliant implementation of an AWK interpreter in Go.

 # Licence